“Hiring people is an art, not a science, and resumes can’t tell you whether someone will fit into a company’s culture.”

 4. Delivery Services.
 These are fixed-scope, pre-packaged professional services set up without customizations.
 They also have the ability to extend the process templates with customization to additional objects and endpoints.
 This enables experts in HCM integration to recommend best practices and help scale HCM use cases.

-With a powerful and easy-to-use cloud API integration platform, Jitterbit enables HR managers and other stakeholders to connect to any on-premises or in-cloud application allowing them to drive ROI, increase customer satisfaction and optimize service delivery and management, giving them an edge in an extremely competitive market.
+With a powerful and easy-to-use AI-infused integration platform, Jitterbit enables HR managers and other stakeholders to connect to any on-premises or in-cloud application allowing them to drive ROI, increase customer satisfaction and optimize service delivery and management, giving them an edge in an extremely competitive market.

-For a closer and tailored look into how Applicant Tracking System (ATS) Integration Strategy can work for you, contact us today.
+For a closer and tailored look into how Applicant Tracking System (ATS) Integration Strategy can work for you, schedule a demo today to explore our integration platform.